PaurushVishnoi/Dalia_tasks/README.md

 ﻿# Dalia_tasks

-This Project contains the test cases of Douglas Login web page.
+This Project contains the solutions to QA challenge - Dalia Research.
 Fllowing are the scenarios which have been covered in the project: -

-1. As a user with correct credentials I would like to be able to login to the webshop
-2. As a user I would like to receive an error message, if I enter wrong credentials.
-3. As a user, I would like to be able to reset my password if I forget my credentials.

-For these scenarios, 7 test cases have been prepared which are provided in the [Douglas_testcases.xlsx](Douglas_testcases.xlsx).
-The test case for sheet 2 - "Login Failure when no credentials provided" has already been covered with the scenario in the **Test Case 2** and **Test Case 4**

-### Test Case 1 ###
+### Task 1 - SQL ###
-Showing the successful login of the user
+Please write an SQL query to extract the data to be checked from the database.

+#### Solution ####
+The query has been made to retrieve the results for a particular survey id.
+The solution explanation can be seen in [SQL_Tasks.docx](SQL_Tasks.docx)

 ### Test Case 2 ###
 Showing the Login Failure due to no Email